Medical Use of Biotechnology

 Prohibition of Cloning

-According to the Biotechnology Act, it is prohibited to clone humans.
-It is also forbidden to conduct research on cell lines derived from cloned human embryos.
+Under the Biotechnology Act, cloning humans is prohibited.
+It is also prohibited to conduct research on cell lines derived from cloned human embryos.

-The term cloning encompasses various techniques for producing genetically identical copies.
+The term cloning covers various techniques for producing genetically identical copies.

 Prenatal Diagnosis

-Prenatal diagnosis involves examining a foetus or a pregnant woman to obtain information about the genetic characteristics of the foetus, or to detect or rule out diseases or developmental abnormalities in the foetus.
+Prenatal diagnosis involves examining a foetus or a pregnant woman to obtain information about the genetic characteristics of the foetus, or to detect or rule out disease or developmental abnormalities in the foetus.

-Methods for prenatal diagnosis include ultrasound examinations, NIPT (Non-Invasive Prenatal Testing), chorionic villus sampling, and amniocentesis.
-Early ultrasound (weeks 11 to 14) is offered to all pregnant women.
+Methods of prenatal diagnosis include ultrasound examinations, NIPT (Non-Invasive Prenatal Testing), chorionic villus sampling, and amniocentesis.
+Early ultrasound (weeks 11 to 14 of pregnancy) is offered to all pregnant women.

 Prenatal diagnosis is also offered to pregnant women, for example, if the woman or her partner has previously had a child with a serious illness or developmental abnormality.